pdidev/pdi/plugins/decl_hdf5/README.md

   Each value is a $-expression (evaluated when the dataset is accessed) specifying the value to the attribute.
 * `collision_policy`: a string identifying a \ref COLLISION_POLICY.
-* `chunking`: a \ref intexpr_or_seq that defines the size of the chunks used to the dataset in a chunked layout.
+* `chunking`: a \ref intexpr_or_seq_node that defines the size of the chunks used to the dataset in a chunked layout.
-  The \ref intexpr_or_seq must have the same dimension as the dataset type.
+  The \ref intexpr_or_seq_node must have the same dimension as the dataset type.
   This can be overriden by the `decl_hdf5.chunking` attribute in the dataset type.
   By default, no chunking is activated.